go-goyave/goyave.dev/src/getting-started/installation.md

 }
 ```

-Here we registered a very simple route displaying "Hi!".
+Here we registered a very simple route displaying "Hello world".
 Learn more about routing [here](/basics/routing.html).

 Finally, create a blank config file `config.json` containing an empty JSON object: `{}`.
 You can find more information about configuration in the next page.